 Project goal/ Challenge:

-With eCommerce activities growing in the UK with their online and mobile channels, the client (US based team) developed an additional shopping list feature on their Android shopping app to extend their multichannel capabilities.
+ASDA/Walmart’s eCommerce activities were growing in the UK with their online and mobile channels, the client (US-based team) developed an additional shopping list feature on their Android shopping app to extend their multichannel capabilities.
 They wanted to validate the usability and check that customer needs were met.

 RedEye project team recommended conducting contextual usability testing in-store, with 12 participants over 2 days.
 That allowed users to simulate a shopping journey on the shop floor using the new feature in the app.